amrdraz/se-assignment/README.md

 Demonstrate your mastery of:

 - running nodejs
-- setting up a mongodb database
 - using express
 - connecting to the database
 - responding with a file
 - responding with JSON
 - node module syntax (require/export) using the module design pattern
 - npm
-- testing your code
-    - unit
-    - end to end
-- some html
-- some css
 - jquery or just javacript in the browser
 - ajax